Two Methods of Chatting with your Muses.

 Step 4 - Common Needs

-- Crappy feelings are simply the emotional equivalent of physical pain.
-If you break your leg you feel pain to give you a clue that you need to take care of yourself.
-Crappy feelings are the same thing.
+- Uncomfortable feelings are simply the emotional equivalent of physical pain.
+If you break your leg you feel the pain that gives you a clue that you need to take care of yourself.
+Uncomfortable feelings are the same thing.
 They point to a basic need not being met.

 - Your job here is to try and figure out what needs are not currently being met that are causing you pain.